 The primary objective of this full-day workshop on NEANH was to connect GIF to the high temperature community outside the nuclear field, but also to bring together stakeholders to establish connections between the research community and industry, engaging both nuclear technology developers and energy end users.
 The event was well-attended with more than 150 participants including Gen IV reactor developers, energy system modellers, industrial energy users, researchers, and other stakeholders.

-- Download the Full Proceedings of the NEANH Workshop (soon available)
+- Download the Full Proceedings of the NEANH Workshop (October 2022)

 Objectives of the NEANH Task Force